Reviewed by Alice Farrant

 It is Mary’s breakdown which dominates the book; at least, it felt like a breakdown.
 The relationship with the fox made me anxious, and at times disturbed.
 I wanted to protect Mary from herself.
 I am unsure if this is Cocozza’s intention, or whether it is my own anxiety seeping into the pages.
 Either way, it was this anxiety that drove me to devour the novel, and I imagine I will continue to ponder it for days.
 Mary actively seeks a relationship with the fox, attributes reason to his actions, and captures him in her effort to shut everyone else out.
 She anthropomorphised this wild animal.

 How to be Human sprang from an interaction with a fox Cocozza actually had; while clearing an urban dumping ground behind her house (much like Mary and Michelle’s) Cocozza had found herself being watched by the urban animal.
-Inspired by the circumstances and the habit humans have of attributing meaning to the actions of animals, she came to write the novel.
+Inspired by the circumstances and the nature human’s have of inspiring meaning to the actions of animals, she came to write the novel.

 Afterwards, she rummaged in the upstairs cupboard and found a large sheet of cardboard which she tore into matts.
 She hoped he would use them as toilets, and planned to communicate this delicate matter to him when he woke.